 If you have any questions about privacy-related issues or wish to complain about a breach of the Australian Privacy Principles or the handling of the clients’ personal information by us, please contact us on [email protected]

-You may lodge a complaint in writing.
+You may lodge a complaint in writing to the email address above.
 Any complaint will be investigated and you will be notified of the making of a decision in relation to the clients’ complaint as soon as is practicable after it has been made, usually within 30 days.

 Concerns